wp-plugins/responsive-admin-maintenance-pro/readme.txt

 = May I use Youtube video as the background of my maintenance page? =

-Yes, You can, We added a youtube video background template style on the settings page.
+Yes, You can, We added a Youtube video background template style on the settings page.

 == Screenshots ==